ryssbowh/craft-activity/README.md

 - Hard delete events can't be ignored
 - Filesystems handles changes will create 2 logs : one for deletion, one for creation
 - Widgets changes can't be tracked
-- Each individual fields config isn't tracked
+- Table field default values can't be tracked when the field is removed
 - Tags aren't tracked, seems useless since there's no tag management utility in Craft

 ## Roadmap